Sections

 Work Experience

-If you do have a large gap in time between jobs, don't fret.
-This is something you can explain in a cover letter or introductory email.
+If you have a large gap between jobs, do not try to hide it with confusing dates.
+You can explain the context in a cover letter or introductory email.

 For each job, include the following: